-An API gateway is a layer of software between the frontend UI and backend services that routes requests intelligently.
-Read on to learn how HAProxy Enterprise Edition excels as an API gateway.
+An API gateway handles load balancing, security, rate limiting, monitoring, and other cross-cutting concerns for API services.
+Read on to learn how HAProxy Enterprise excels as an API gateway.

 “Danger!
 Avalanche Area” is a sign you’ll see when you drive through some parts of Colorado.
 Looking at the surrounding mountains in winter, you get the feeling that you’re creeping by sleeping giants that might pour down a surge of snow at any moment.
 If that weren’t enough, driving alone through such a place can seem like if you were to be buried, would anyone ever know?